We share the top Keto Friendly Foods to try this year and talk all things ketogenic.

-Again, you should maintain caloric deficits if you want to lose weight while following a strict keto eating plan.
+Again, you should maintain caloric deficits to lose weight while following a strict keto eating plan.

-For example, you ate a T-bone steak (which is another excellent keto-friendly food) for dinner.
+For example, you ate a T-bone steak (another excellent keto-friendly food) for dinner.

 So, eating the steak may exceed your daily calorie count by about 200 to 300 calories.

 So, your body might store those excess calories as fat.

 Keto diet beginners and veterans should consider counting their daily calorie intake religiously to avoid overeating.